Games

 Pokémon Go

-Pokémon Go is a location-based augmented reality mobile game, which means players can see and hear things virtually using the device they’re gaming on, as they move around in their real-life environment.
+Pokémon Go is a location-based augmented reality mobile game, which means players can see and hear virtual things using the device they’re gaming on, as they walk around in the real world.
 The aim of the game is to use the GPS technology in their device to find, catch, battle and train Pokémon characters to create the strongest team.

 It’s important for parents to note that this game encourages users to explore real-world locations in order to progress, which can present risk.
 PokéCoins are the game’s virtual currency and can be used to purchase premium items in the game.